Last Updated on: by

 - Storage of proteins and RNA (ribonucleic acid) in the nucleolus.

-- Nucleus is a site for transcription in which messenger RNA (mRNA) are produced for protein synthesis.
+- The nucleus is a site for transcription in which messenger RNA (mRNA) are produced for protein synthesis.

 - During the cell division, chromatins are arranged into chromosomes in the nucleus.